 Hmm…I wonder what wants to be felt or known here…

 You wonder, and you wait—but without expectation.
 This kind of wondering is different from the mental, analytical kind: it means you allow yourself to wait, curious, in a state of not-knowing.

 Here we have another paradox: you wonder and you are curious, but you do not have an agenda.
 While this is hard to describe in words, it has a distinct feel to it which you will learn to recognize.

 Repeat as needed

 Any time you feel ashamed, stressed, anxious, or depressed, or catch yourself thinking or saying self-disparaging things, go through these four steps.
-Each time you do this, you shine more light on the thoughts and beliefs that comprise your inner decor.
+Each time you do this, you shine light on the thoughts and beliefs that comprise your inner “decor.”

-As you replace your self-disparaging thoughts with positive ones about your sensitivity, you move to the higher levels of HSP cultural awareness: acknowledging, affirming, and eventually promoting your trait.
-You feel less and less anxiety, overwhelm, and self doubt, and more and more peace, happiness, and self acceptance.
+As your self-disparaging thoughts fade, you will naturally move up to the higher levels of HSP cultural awareness that Jacqueline Strickland describes: acknowledging, affirming, and eventually promoting your trait.
+You will feel less anxiety, overwhelm, and self-doubt, and more peace, happiness, and self-acceptance.